Chevron - Cash Flow Currently Neutral, Much Higher Oil Prices Are Needed To Make The Stock Appealing

 Freeing Up Cash

-Chevron announced that it has reached an agreement to sell its Geothermal assets in Indonesia and the Philippines.
+Chevron announced that it has reached an agreement to sell its geothermal assets in Indonesia and the Philippines.
 The company released few to no details regarding the operations in the press release.
 These geothermal assets are a form of renewable energy production, actually pioneered by Chevron itself in the 1960s.

 The Indonesian assets produce 647 megawatts of energy, while the Philippine operations produce another 692 million megawatts.
 Chevron holds a 40% stake in the Philippine business.
 No details regarding revenues or profits of these operations have been disclosed, nor can I find them in the annual report.

 The $3 billion cash infusion is much welcomed amidst continued cash outflows, as Chevron announced a sizable reduction in its 2017 capital spending budget.
 The company announced a $19.8 billion spending budget, including $4.7 billion in affiliate expenditures.
-That implies that Chevron has to pay $15.1 billion of the capital spending itself, marking the 4th year in a row in which capital spending has come down.
+That implies Chevron has to pay $15.1 billion of the capital spending itself, marking the 4th year in a row in which capital spending has come down.
 For your reference, total capital spending came in at $40 billion in recent years, indicating just how much spending has come down.

 Roughly 70% of these investments are expected to contribute to production within two years.
-Most of the capital spending will be targeted in the Permian Basin, Gorgon & Wheatstone projects in Australia, and Tengiz field in Kazakhstan.
+Most of the capital spending will be targeted in the Permian Basin, the Gorgon and Wheatstone projects in Australia, and the Tengiz field in Kazakhstan.

 Targeting Cash Flow Neutrality, Looks Realistic

 Chevron states that the reduced capital spending budget, seen around $15 billion in 2017, should allow the company to become cash flow neutral this year.
-Let´s explore this statement.
+Let's explore this statement.

 The company produced 2.51 million barrels of oil equivalent in the third quarter, with production seen at 2.65-2.70 million barrels in December.
-Chevron earned $1.3 billion in Q3, with most of the earnings resulting from the downstream segment which earned nearly $1.1 billion on a segment basis.
+Chevron earned $1.3 billion in Q3, with most of the earnings resulting from the downstream segment, which earned nearly $1.1 billion on a segment basis.
 Upstream earnings came in at nearly half a billion, as the company recorded corporate expenses of another quarter of a billion.

 The good thing for Chevron is that WTI prices, which averaged at $45 per barrel in the third quarter, have risen to $54 at the moment.
-A simple calculation learns that a $9 jump in WTI prices could add $2.2 billion in pre-tax profits based on the December production run rate.
+A simple calculation shows that a $9 jump in WTI prices could add $2.2 billion in pre-tax profits based on the December production run rate.

-That however suggests a one-on-one increase in revenues on the back of higher oil prices.
-This is not realistic as a great deal of Chevron´s production takes place in the form of natural gas and gas liquids.
-Combined with high incremental taxes and lower realizations for gas related production, pre-tax earnings could realistically jump by $1.0-1.5 billion a quarter.
+That, however, suggests a one-on-one increase in revenues on the back of higher oil prices.
+This is not realistic, as a great deal of Chevron's production takes place in the form of natural gas and gas liquids.
+Combined with high incremental taxes and lower realizations for gas-related production, pre-tax earnings could realistically jump by $1.0-1.5 billion a quarter.

 A 40% tax rate could add $600-900 million in after-tax earnings based on the current prices per quarter.
-That suggests that reported profits of $1.2 billion, as reported in Q3, could increase to roughly $2 billion at the moment.
+That suggests the reported profits of $1.2 billion, as reported in Q3, could increase to roughly $2 billion at the moment.
 It should be said that the company actually received a tax benefit for the quarter, making these numbers potentially optimistic.

-The recent run higher in oil prices suggests that the company is making a lot of progress, as capital spending is cut in a big way.
+The recent run higher in oil prices suggests the company is making a lot of progress, as capital spending is cut in a big way.
 Depreciation charges run at $16-17 billion a year, actually exceeding the $15 billion cash component of the capital spending budget outlined for 2017.
-This suggests that Chevron is net divesting $1-2 billion per year.
-This number does not take into account asset sales, such as that of the Geothermal business.
+This suggests Chevron is net divesting $1-2 billion per year.
+This number does not take into account asset sales, such as that of the geothermal business.

 The potential earnings of $8 billion at this point in time are exactly sufficient to cover the quarterly $1.08 per share dividend on nearly 1.9 billion shares.
-This indicates that Chevron´s neutral cash flow projection indeed holds at this time, and at these prices.
+This indicates the company's neutral cash flow projection indeed holds at this time and at these prices.

 Earnings Potential, What About Leverage?

 Chevron ended the third quarter with $7.7 billion in cash and equivalents.
-Total debt stood at $45.6 billion, for a $38 billion net debt load, a number which is expected to drop towards $35 billion following the sale of the Asian Geothermal assets.
-It should however be said that pension deficits totaled $4.5 billion at the end of 2015, for a pro-forma net debt load of roughly $40 billion, including estimated pension liabilities.
+Total debt stood at $45.6 billion, for a $38 billion net debt load, a number which is expected to drop towards $35 billion following the sale of the Asian geothermal assets.
+It should, however, be said that pension deficits totaled $4.5 billion at the end of 2015 for a pro forma net debt load of roughly $40 billion, including estimated pension liabilities.

 Real appeal has to come from future production growth, which has been stable for years, but mostly from improved realizations.
 Note that Chevron earned $20 billion or more in each of the years 2010-2014, when oil traded in a $80-120 range.